ceynri/giscus-test/README.md

 # giscus test

 This was a temporary repository for testing [giscus](https://github.com/laymonage/giscus).
-Make the repo public is just because giscus need to get [discussions](https://github.com/ceynri/giscus-test/discussions) content.
+The repo is public only because giscus need to get [discussions](https://github.com/ceynri/giscus-test/discussions) content.